vojtechruz/vojtechruzicka-blog/src/posts/maven-archetypes/index.md

 ```

 ### Yeoman
-[Yeoman](https://yeoman.io/) is an interesting tool, which allows you do generate a project using one of their many [generators](https://yeoman.io/generators/).
+[Yeoman](https://yeoman.io/) is an interesting tool, which allows you to generate a project using one of their many [generators](https://yeoman.io/generators/).

-What's interesting is that unlike Maven, it is not focused solely on JVM ecosystem.
-You can generate project for pretty much any language or framework and their combinations.
+What's interesting is that unlike Maven, it is not focused solely on the JVM ecosystem.
+You can generate a project for pretty much any language or framework and their combinations.

-That means you can have generator for an application with Java backend, React frontend and Docker integration.
+That means you can have a generator for an application with Java backend, React frontend and Docker integration.
 Or anything else you can think of as there are many generators available.

 ### JHipster
 [JHipster](https://www.jhipster.tech/) is actually a Yeoman generator under a hood.
-It allow you to generate Spring Boot projects with Frontend in Either React, Angular or Vue.
+It allows you to generate Spring Boot projects with Frontend in Either React, Angular or Vue.

-There is much more though.
+There is much more, though.
 It optionally supports microservices and cloud deployment.
-It integrates sass, webpack, bootstrap, various databases, ELK, caching, docker, WebSockets and much more.
+It integrates sass, webpack, bootstrap, various databases, ELK, caching, Docker, WebSockets, and much more.

 It is definitely worth checking if you want to easily generate your whole application front to back with a standardized opinionated stack.